Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Presents the main biotechnological aspects applied for gas purification, with a focus on process understanding, limitations, and capabilities for different applications
+- Presents the main biotechnological aspects applied for gas purification, focusing on process understanding, limitations, and capability in different applications

-- Promotes a sustainable future for biofiltration by enhancing its performance in accordance with economic and environmental impacts
+- Promotes a sustainable future of the biofiltration process by enhancing their performance together with the simultaneously economic and environmental impacts

 - Implements new aspects of scientific research and development in the field